Anchormen/sql4es/README.md

 - presence of wildcards (% and \_) will trigger the use of a WildcardQuery (% is replaced with * and _ with ?).
 Examples: mystring = '%something' is the same as mystring LIKE '%something')
 - the use of IN (…) will be put in a TermsQuery

 In addition it is possible to execute a regular search with all features supported by ES.
 Searching is done by executing a match on the fictional field '_search' (see examples below).
-It is possible to request highlights for any text field using the highlight function like: SELECT highlight(field), … Fragment size and number can be set through configuration.
+It is possible to request highlights for any text field using the highlight function like: SELECT highlight(field), … Fragment size and number can be set through the global configuration.

 ``` sql
 /* term query */